-With a strong interdisciplinary focus, this course enables students from all creative arts disciplines – dance; drama; film, television and animation; photography; design; and visual arts – to learn from each other and develop their creative arts practice and scholarly research skills.
+With a strong interdisciplinary focus, this course enables students from all creative arts disciplines – dance, drama, photography, design, and visual arts – to learn from each other and develop their creative arts practice and scholarly research skills.

-You’ll form ongoing relationships with practitioners and peers in your creative areas through industry connections with several professional and government-run creative arts organisations.
+You will form ongoing relationships with practitioners and peers in related creative areas through critical feedback with industry connections and research experts from government-run and community arts organisations.